samsuh/2026-journal/README.md

 # 2026-journal

+## 5/5/26 - Tuesday
+- Go for a bike ride to seoul forest.

 ## 5/4/26 - Monday
 - DONE ~~Powerlifting coaching~~
 - change tires prep for tomorrow. maybe go for a test ride after lifting after a rest.